dhthwy/r/README.md

 # r

+"
+goddamn computer problems.
+Too old for this shit.
+"

 "Rib pain gets so bad thjat it radiates thru my entire body.

 as if my lungs are hitting up against my ribs when i breathe.